ITzTravelInTime/SwiftCPUDetect/README.md

 - Get if the current process is running using Rosetta (aka as emulated) using the `AppExecutionMode` enum
 - Get the Cpu architecture used by the current process, the computer or the ones supported by the current executable by using the `CpuArchitecture`  enum
 - Get CPU and system info using the `HWInfo` class
+- Get information from the sysctl api easily with the `Sysctl` namespace class (From version 2.0 onwards)

 # Usage

-Usage should be pretty simple, just take a look at the source code, here is also a very usefoul example usage:
+Usage should be pretty simple, just take a look at the source code.
+Here is also a very useful example usage:

 Also check out the DEMO playground included inside the project.